schollz/synthy/README.md

 ## Todo

-- jf/crow output from chord sequencer
+- midi/jf/crow output from chord sequencer
 - what does E1 do?

 ## Requirements

 - norns
-- any midi controller
+- any midi controller (optional)

 ## Documentation